OpenZeppelin/openzeppelin-subgraphs/README.md

 ## Usage

-To use Openzeppelin subgraph, install them in your local project directory and follow the steps outlined in __How to build my app's subgraph__:
+To use OpenZeppelin Subgraphs, install them in your local project directory and follow the steps outlined in __How to build my app's subgraph__:

 ```sh
 npm install @openzeppelin/subgraphs